Good mood food: Why cooking is such a great wellbeing tool

 Cooking can be that downtime, the perfect way to unwind and look after yourself.
 While it’s fairly obvious that healthy eating is good for your physical health, preparing your food can have a similar effect on your mental wellbeing.
-Just what you need during exams.
+Just what you need during times like these.

-Here’s why exam time is the ideal time to get in the kitchen.
+Here’s why this is the ideal time to get in the kitchen.

 My favourite thing to cook is bolognese.
 I make it on a Sunday so it can bubble away for hours.
 The best bit is chopping the onion.